 CleanWeb (ad blocker) and Bypasser (split tunneling) features

-Surfshark comes integrated with some cool features that I tested out for this Surfshark review.
-First we’ll examine the CleanWeb feature.
+Surfshark comes integrated with some cool features that I tested for this review.
+First, we’ll examine the CleanWeb feature.

 CleanWeb filter to block ads, trackers, malware, and phishing domains